This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Surgery may be done to remove all or part of the thyroid gland.
-Your caregiver may do surgery during your pregnancy if he feels that it will be safe for you and your baby.
+Your healthcare provider may do surgery during your pregnancy if he or she feels that it will be safe for you and your baby.
 You may be given antithyroid medicine for several months before surgery.
 This medicine will decrease your symptoms and make the thyroid gland smaller before surgery.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health